kregmi/VTE/README.md

 ## Dataset

 BDD videos are downloaded from the [official BDD website](https://bdd-data.berkeley.edu/).

 The corresponding Google StreetView Images are downloaded using [Google Cloud Platform](https://console.cloud.google.com/apis/)

+Please contact us for additional instruction to obtain the dataset used in this work.

 ## Citation